 Private rental market and sharehouses

-The private rental options around the University have evolved into a network of private accommodation providers, hostels and share houses.
+Surrounding our city campuses you will find a network of private accommodation providers, hostels and share houses.
 Whether you want the fully catered option or you want to lead a fully independent life, there are different options to suit your needs, including Student Village Melbourne.

 Choosing the right suburb